Great-Sun-Group/credex-core/README.md

 ## License

-We've crafted a custom license for the Credex Ecosystem Core API that combines elements of the Creative Commons Attribution-NonCommercial 4.0 International License and the Commons Clause.
-Here's what you need to know:

-1. You're welcome to explore, experiment with, and build upon this work for non-commercial, testing, research, and development purposes.
+You are welcome to explore, experiment with, and build upon this work for research, development, modelling, testing, demonstrations, and other non-commercial purposes.
 Please contribute!

-2. However, please note that this license explicitly prohibits the use of this software in any production environment with real members tracking real economic transactions, whether it's for-profit, not-for-profit or governmental context, without our explicit permission.
+The use of this software in any production environment is strictly prohibited.
+You do not have permission to use this software to track real debts.
+Real data of past transactions may be used, but only as data input.
+If you want to transact real value with credex, you are invited to become a member of the credex ecosystem.

-3. If you create something new based on this project, you'll need to use the same license terms and give appropriate credit to the original work.

-4. The "Commons Clause" part of our license means you can't sell the software or any product or service that substantially relies on its functionality without our permission.
-This includes hosting or consulting services related to the software.
+If you create something new based on this project, you must use the same license terms and give appropriate credit to the original work.
+You may not sell the software or any product or service that substantially relies on its functionality.

-This approach allows for community engagement and experimentation while ensuring the integrity and unity of the system as a single shared economic network that all can access.
+This approach allows for community engagement and experimentation while ensuring the integrity and unity of the system as a single shared economic network that all can access and benefit from.

-If you're interested in using this software in a way that goes beyond these terms, please reach out to us.
-We're open to discussing collaborations.

-For the full legal text of the Creative Commons Attribution-NonCommercial 4.0 International License, you can visit https://creativecommons.org/licenses/by-nc/4.0/legalcode.

-For more information about the Commons Clause, please visit https://commonsclause.com/.